bergstartup/group-share/README.md

 <br><br>
 Congestion and hardware limitation has been solved.
 <br><br>
-<i>Note:</i> The carrier of several networks may lie in the same collision band in practical implementation.
+<i>Note: The carrier of several networks may lie in the same collision band in practical implementation.</i>
 <br><br><br>

 <h2>Idea 2</h2>